Nov 25, 2024

 by Diane Lilli | Oct 06, 2021

-Frances Haugen testified at a Senate hearing on how Facebook’s algorithms promote harmful content.
+Frances Haugen testifying before a Senate committee about Facebook's impact on teens and the need for transparency in social media platforms.
 Photo Source: Frances Haugen testifying at a Senate hearing on how Facebook’s algorithms promote harmful content, file photo, October 5, 2021.
 (Matt McClain/Pool/Getty Images via Slate)

 A Facebook former product manager, Frances Haugen, an insider-turned whistleblower, spoke at the Senate hearing created to “protect kids online.”
 The discussion focused on social media and its impact upon everyday teenagers, who have been exposed to hateful posts and misinformation on numerous platforms, on Facebook, Instagram, and more.